 Blueridge and Small-Scale Multi-Unit Housing

 Editor’s Note: This page is home to our documentation about SSMUH, or Small-Scale Multi-Unit Housing, a set of laws and zoning changes affecting all of BC that came into place in 2024.
 This documentation is updated and revised as new information becomes available.
+If you note an error or omission, please report it to webmaster@blueridgeca.org.

 Current SSMUH Status